Text by Barbara Westbrook, Atascosa County Historical Commission Chair. Photos by Bruce C. Eichman, Atascosa County CHC Vice Chair.

 In addition to the morning’s commemorative activities, led by Tom Green of the Texas Society Sons of the American Revolution, the annual event includes an afternoon symposium of speakers.
 The Texas Historical Commission’s Military Sites Program coordinator typically participates in the annual event.

 The symposia have evolved to include a wide range of topics presented by university historians, archeologists, archivists, and other researchers from Texas and Louisiana.
-The next event will be in the community of Leming on August 18, 2018.

 For more information, contact Barbara Westbrook of the Atascosa CHC.